Learwin/OptimallyPacked/README.md

-Template mod for a Multiproject mod to be used with https://github.com/Learwin/Mods
+A mod adding non-traditional crafting table sizes in a joking way.